 ‘Twenty percent of Australians suffer from an allergy of some sort… [but] are not at risk of anaphylaxis or severe allergic reaction to these vaccines.’

-For the smaller percentage of Australians who have a history of anaphylaxis, they are still likely to be able to receive a COVID-19 vaccine safely after being assessed.
+For the smaller percentage of Australians who have a history of anaphylaxis or an allergic reaction to a component of a COVID-19 vaccine, they are still likely to be able to receive a COVID-19 vaccine safely after being assessed.

 Change the conversation